 - Catalog of approved templates—IT developers can populate a template catalog with a set of site templates for the needs of different lines of business.
 They can limit which templates are available and to whom they're available.
 They can apply template policies to specify the type of security new sites must adhere to and whether new sites require approval.
 This allows for a fast and simple way to request new sites while ensuring that business users follow brand and security guidelines.
 See Change Template Status or Audience and Change Template Policies.

 - Streamlined requests, approvals, and provisioning—Give business users the ability to rapidly request new sites with required approvals and automated provisioning.
-See Create Sites with Site Governance and Manage Site Requests.
+See Create Sites and Manage Site Requests.

 - Site management—IT departments can manage all sites from one place regardless of who created and deployed the site.
 IT users can monitor site status and change status for any deployed site.
 See Manage Sites and Site Settings.